About

 I attended James Madison University, got my master’s degree, and am now a Licensed Professional Therapist (LPC) serving all of Virginia.

-Over the last decade, I have worked with children with behavioral problems, dysfunctional families, and couples whose relationship fell apart.
+Over the last fifteen years, I have worked with children with behavioral problems, dysfunctional families, and couples whose relationship fell apart.
 I also have worked with homeless adults with schizophrenia and bipolar disorder, university students overwhelmed with anxiety about their assignments, and professionals overwhelmed with the world around them.

 My life is grounded in my family and friendships.

-Another major part of my life is running.
+Another major part of my life is running and other exercise.
 I run to stay physically and mentally healthy and make sure I connect with the world outside of my home.
+We only get one body and taking care of it can greatly improve our mental health as well.

 It’s time to commit yourself to a task worth doing.